-Any organization has a vast amount of tacit knowledge, which proves to be a valuable asset not only for the organization but also for its team.
+Any organization has a vast amount of tacit knowledge, which proves to be a valuable asset for the organization and its team.
 This asset is not just a symbolic asset.

 Effective Communication in an organization:

-Through The Cloud Tutorial Knowledge Management, the knowledge or questions are answered, and effective communication is set up between the company and its clients.
-Having content that helps the users or clients better understand the products and services will result in a good user experience and is a sign of excellent customer support.
+Having content that helps the users or clients better understand the products and services will result in a great customer experience and is a sign of excellent customer support.